 All preceptors have completed specialized PGY2 training in solid organ transplant at various institutions across the country.
 Preceptors are involved in transplant and pharmacy professional organizations and have active roles in multiple research projects.
 Please review a list of our preceptor publications.

-PGY1 & PGY2: University of Maryland Medical Center (Baltimore, MD)
+PGY1 and PGY2: University of Maryland Medical Center (Baltimore, Md.)

 School of Pharmacy: St. John Fisher University (Rochester, NY)